 Yes.
-Purchased editions of Zoom (Standard, Professional, and Enterprise) support the use of plugins (available free for download) to index Word document (.DOC) and Acrobat (.PDF) file types.
-Once you have purchased a license for Zoom, you simply have to download the plugins and install them.
+As of V7, all editions (Free, Professinal, and Enterprise) support the use of plugins to index Word document (.DOC) and Acrobat (.PDF) file types.
+Plugins are now included with the installation of Zoom.
+For V6 and earlier, Plug-ins are only avaliable to purchased editions.
+Users of earlier versions will have to download the plugins and install them.
 See the plugins page for more information.

 There are two parts to the Zoom software.
 The indexer and the search scripts.
 You need to run the indexer at least once to create a set of index file.
 The search script is run each time there is a search performed on the web site.

-However, the indexing must be executed on a computer running Microsoft Windows (2000, 2003, 2008, XP, Vista).
+The indexing must be executed on a computer with the indexer installed.
 But you only need to do this every once in a while (depending on how often your website updates).
 However once you have made a set of index files you upload them to just about any machine.
 Unix, Linux, Windows, Mac, etc...

 Note that the indexer only needs to be run once (or how ever often you update your website) in order to create and update the "index data" that your search page needs.
 Once these index files are created from a Windows machine running the Indexer, you can host your search page on any web server, regardless of the Operating System.

-Version 6 of Zoom supports PHP 5.0 and later.
+Version 6 (and newer) of Zoom supports PHP 5.0 and later.